 A draft pre-construction Environmental Management Plan (EMP) and a generic construction EMP will be compiled and included in the Environmental Impact Assessment Report.
 The overall objective of these EMPs will be to present a workable document that explains how to operate and implement environmental protection requirements for construction.
-An EMP for the operational phase will be compiled during the design phase of the project when the necessary detail is available.
+An EMP for the operational phase will not be included.